dralkh/seer-ai/README.md

 ## Future Implementations Ideas

-Propose several advanced features to enhance Seer AI's capabilities.
+Propose several advanced features to enhance seerai's capabilities.
 These are currently in the just idea board.

 ### 1. Prompt Library
 A built-in library of research-focused prompt templates to streamline common tasks.